Dracula (Czech musical): Near future

 First we meet the Stockers, a motor gang whose leader is Nick and his girlfriend Sandra.
 Sandra looks very similar to Adriana (and is played by the same actress).
 Nick promises her that their last heist will be looking at a casino, which is owned by Dracula (Stockers).

 Dracula, in these days, has a trusted Professor (another incarnation of Jester/Servant) interested in his case, who helps him monitor his health (Dehibernation).
-Lorraine is becoming an alcoholic, and slowly realizes that Dracula cares for her less and less (Empty Casino).
+Lorraine is becoming an alcoholic, and slowly realizes that Dracula cares for her less and less (The Empty Casino).
 She persuades the Professor to take her to his lab, where she has been denied entrance by Dracula.
 They go to the lab, only moments after Nick, who takes a photo of Adriana's painting and runs away.
-When Lorraine sees Adriana's portrait she loses all interest in the machine and realizes that it's possible that Dracula loves someone else (Revelation).
-The nymphs and other workers of the casino delightedly watch the growing problems between Dracula and Lorraine (Mischievous Nymphs).
+When Lorraine sees Adriana's portrait she loses all interest in the machine and realizes that it's possible that Dracula loves someone else (Trio in the Grave).
+The nymphs and other workers of the casino delightedly watch the growing problems between Dracula and Lorraine (Malicious Nymphs).

 Nick stole the same dress that Adriana had on in her portrait, for Sandra (Pygmalion).
 They visit the casino, and Sandra is wearing Adriana's dress.
 Dracula thinks that Adriana has returned and is instantly smitten, forgetting all about Lorraine.
 Lorraine makes a jealous scene, but Dracula tells her that Adriana is "my eternal love, and I'm sick of you!"
-(Casino Show) After Dracula's hurtful words, Lorraine understands that her sacrifice was in vain (Lorraine in the Dungeon).
-Sandra, who has had enough of trying to be sexy for men that treat her with no respect, is charmed by Dracula's sweet and sincere words, and decides to meet with him (Sexy Every Day).
-Dracula once again expresses his love for her (Profession).
+(The Casino Show) After Dracula's hurtful words, Lorraine understands that her sacrifice was in vain (Lorraine in the Grave).
+Sandra, who has had enough of trying to be sexy for men that treat her with no respect, is charmed by Dracula's sweet and sincere words, and decides to meet with him (Sandra in Love).
+Dracula once again expresses his love for her (Dracula’s Monologue / Love in the Grave).
 Sandra tries to explain the truth to him, but Nick interrupts them and takes Sandra away.
 Dracula is furious and chases after them.
-When other Stockers on motorbikes come, the Professor puts himself in front of the Count to save Dracula's life and loses his own (The Chase / Ruining the Casino).
+When other Stockers on motorbikes come, the Professor puts himself in front of the Count to save Dracula's life and loses his own (The Pursuit / Destruction of the Casino).

 Dracula, with nothing left to him but pain, is finally allowed to die.
 He has to have a final judgment, with all of those whom he has hurt.
 This goes from the priest, the village girl, Lorraine, Sandra, everyone.
 The characters accuse him of how much he hurt them, only Lorraine and Jester finding some defence for Dracula.
 Sandra has her chance to explain that she is not Adriana (The Dream Court).

 Lorraine, knowing there is nothing left here for her, decides to join him in death.
-Dracula asks Sandra to let the sun into his room, killing both him and Lorraine (Draculas's Death).
+Dracula asks Sandra to let the sun into his room, killing both him and Lorraine (The Death of Dracula).